MoazTahir/Machine-Learning/README.md

 ## Useage

 Refer to the README inside each algorithm folder for end-to-end guidance (theory, training steps, notebooks, FastAPI integration, and demo scripts).
+For a quick refresher across every supervised model, start with `Supervised Learning/README.md`.

 > [!NOTE]
 > Every project has its own different purpose, framework/tool-stack.
 As such, not every single one will have one or more of implementations mentioned in ***About The Project*** section